eq19/eq19.github.io/addition/spin2/README.md

 17 0 1 1 ◄--- 7th prime
 19 1 1 1 ◄--- 8th prime
 ```

+The program used to demonstrate functions of dynamic shapes where the path of the integers is changed whenever a prime is encountered.

 ```note
 - Create a program that includes dynamic shapes in program inputs and outputs